katilingban/ppitables/README.md

 library(ppitables)
 ```

-You can install `ppitables` from GitHub with:
+You can install the current development version of `ppitables` from
+GitHub with:

 ``` r
 if(!require("remotes")) install.packages("remotes")